 Early water supply forecasts are available starting in December, however the forecast errors are very large.
 Water supply forecasts become incrementally more reliable as time between the forecast and the forecast period decreases.
 If the tailwater elevation level selected during the spawning season is too high (requiring higher flows and potentially requiring deeper reservoir drafts), there is an increased risk of missing refill in early April, as coordinated with TMT, at Grand Coulee thereby reducing spring flow augmentation if the higher flows are maintained throughout the chum incubation and emergence period.
 If the flows must be reduced during the incubation period to target refill, then there is the risk of dewatering chum redds.
 During the emergence period, the TMT will discuss balancing project refill and spring flows that benefit multiple ESUs that have priority over maintaining the protection tailwater elevation set in December.

-4.2.4 Libby Dam Sturgeon Flow versus Summer Flow Augmentation hum Flow
+4.2.4 Libby Dam Sturgeon Flow versus Summer Flow Augmentation

-Water released from Libby Dam for spring sturgeon spawning flows (pulse) during May, June, and into July can reduce the probability of reservoir refill, and consequently the amount of the water available for summer flow augmentation from Libby.
+Water released from Libby Dam during spring (May - early July ) to aid Kootenai White Sturgeon spawning flows (tiered flow pulse) can reduce the probability of reservoir refill, and consequently the amount of the water available for summer flow augmentation from Libby.
 Although an effort will be made to balance sturgeon flows and reservoir refill, water released for sturgeon spawning flows will take a higher priority than refilling by early July.

 4.2.5 Fish Operations versus Other Project Uses